akshell/docs/ref/core/fs.rst

 Akshell provides applications with a simple file storage.
-Files are served by a web server from http://static.akshell.com/media/ with a far future ``Expires`` header; anyone could access them for browsing and reading.
-An application could manage its storage using the :mod:`fs` module functions described here.
+Files are served by a web server from http://static.akshell.com/media/ with a far future ``Expires`` header; anyone can access them for browsing and reading.
+An application manages its storage via the :mod:`fs` module functions described here.

 Concepts
 ========

-Akshell :dfn:`storage entries` are files and directories organized into a traditional treelike structure; entry names could contain any Unicode symbols except ``'\0'``, ``'\n'``, and ``'/'``.
+Akshell :dfn:`storage entries` are files and directories organized into a traditional treelike structure; entry names can contain any Unicode symbols except ``'\0'``, ``'\n'``, and ``'/'``.
 An application identify its storage entries by :dfn:`paths`; name delimiting character is the slash (``'/'``).
 Application clients retrieve entries